MozillaIndia/devs/start.md

 1. Knowledge
 2. Time

 And unfortunately, while many people have both of these, most people have only one.
 What do you do when you have a sock from one pair and another from a different pair?
-You pair what you have up.
+You pair what you have.

 And that's what we will do.
-We will put people who know how to fix things with people who have time to fix things.
-If all goes well, in some time, we'll have two people who know how to fix things and at least one with time to.
+We will put people who know how to fix things with people who have the time to fix things.
+If all goes well, in some time, we'll have two people who know how to fix things and at least one with the time to.

 ## Pre-requisites ##

-The things you will definitely need are:
+Things you will need are:

 * curiosity,
 * devoted time,